-On that note, Sukh made a point of mentioning just how impressed he is with students.
-When they gave kids quizzes from the class at UC Santa Cruz, “the fourth and fifth grade classes actually did better than the college students.”
-That was mind blowing to Sukh.
+On that note, Sukh made a point of mentioning just how impressed he is with the students.
+When they gave kids quizzes from the class at UC Santa Cruz, “the fourth and fifth-grade classes did better than the college students.”
+That was mind-blowing to Sukh.

 These kids didn’t beat themselves up when a project wasn’t running yet.
 They seemed to understand “that it just meant they weren’t there yet,” Sukh explains. “they were developing a growth mindset through programming.”

 They continue to experiment on building their customer base by applying Lean Startup principles but Sukh makes clear that “the return on investment (ROI) isn’t going to be immediate.”

 Sukh credits Lean Startup for about 20 percent of their revenue.
 “These business models…came directly from our customer’s mouths.”
 He stresses that it’s more important to give value upfront to the customer before expecting that ROI.